Lennart401/LernfabrikProjekt/README.md

 ### WiFi Dataserver communication protocol
 To minimize the data that required to be sent over wifi, I have developed a simple and lightweigt protocol.
 It's details can be found in the README of my [LernfabrikDataserver](https://github.com/Lennart401/LernfabrikDataserver/#communication-protocol)-Repository.

+## Using the Code/a Box in a production enviroment
+Operative procedures and other information on productivly using the box is described in the user manual.
+See [MANUAL.md](https://github.com/Lennart401/LernfabrikArduino/MANUAL.md).